 How do you decorate a small front porch for Halloween?

-If you're porch is small but your Halloween decorating ambitions are anything but, try some small front porch ideas like:
+If you're porch is small but your Halloween decorating ambitions are anything but, try some ideas like:

 - Change out the lightbulbs in your porch lighting or front yard lighting to orange or purple versions.